 • No internal pocket for those little electronic bits and bobs

-• Stuff sack is difficult and not waterproof – I’d buy a different one
+• The stuff sack is difficult and not waterproof – I’d buy a different one

 • Zip can get stuck, you need to take a bit of care, especially with hiking gloves on